PyDataAmsterdam/amsterdam.pydata.org/README.md

 ## Usage

-New homepage posts can be made in the `_posts` folder with category set to `homepage` General pages can be made as markdown files, preferably in the `pages` folder
+New homepage posts can be made in the `_posts` folder with category set to `homepage`.
+General pages can be made as markdown files, preferably in the `pages` folder

 Dates, ticket sale urls, and CFP urls can be set in the `config.yml`

 ## Contributing

 Contributions are always welcome.
 Please open an issue first to discuss what you want to add.

 ## Installation

-The PyData site is developed using [Jekyll](https://jsekyllrb.com), a static site generator in Ruby.
+The PyData site is developed using [Jekyll](https://jekyllrb.com), a static site generator in Ruby.
 It's adivsable to use some kind of environment manager like `rbenv` before installing jekyll.
 After installing `gem install jekyll bundler`, you can run `bundle exec jekyll serve`

 ## Attribution

 This website is inspired by the stunning website of [PyData Berlin](https://berlin.pydata.org) and is built using the template provided by [Arkadian River](https://github.com/arkadianriver/arkadianriver.com), based on the [Spectral](http://html5up.net/spectral) theme

 ## Credits